wazuh/wazuh-dashboard-plugins/plugins/wazuh-core/server/services/initialization/README.md

 Optionally the registered tasks could be retrieved to run in API endpoints or getting information about its status.

+There are 2 scopes:

+- `internal`: run through the internal user
+  - on plugin starts
+  - on demand
+- `user`: run through the logged (requester) user
+  - on demand

+The scopes can be used to get a specific context (clients, parameters) that is set in the `scope` property of the task context.

+The `internal` scoped tasks keep the same execution data (see [Task execution data](#task-execution-data)), and the `user` scoped task are newly created on demand.

 # InitializationService tasks

 A task can be defined with: